MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/use-powershell-security-menu.md

 ## PIN Policy

-You can user **PIN POLICY** to manage PIN authentication properties; for example, you can specify the minimum length for a PIN and determine whether you will allow PINs that use "common patterns" such as consecutive digits (for example, a PIN like 123456)
+Administrators can use **PIN POLICY** to manage PIN authentication properties; for example, one can specify the minimum length for a PIN and determine whether one will allow PINs that use "common patterns" such as consecutive digits (for example, a PIN like 123456)

 Let us consider the various tasks a user can do on **PIN POLICY**, and the Skype for Business cmdlets those tasks map to.